benjaminluck/workshop/works/02/README.md

 Notes after session:
 - Recreating the exact plate as in the book was not achieved due to time constraints and because of the intention to keep the works responsive for all screen sizes.
 As a result the two connecting crosses where replaced by two lines overlapping the two works.
 Although this somewhat conveys the same effect, it does not seem to do the exercise justice.

-- The initial question as posed by Albers should be written in the descriptio #todo
-- Move notes about the general workshop proces to a separate (general) after a workshop. #todo